African Americans: Reconstruction era and Jim Crow

 African Americans quickly set up congregations for themselves, as well as schools and community/civic associations, to have space away from White control or oversight.
 While the post-war Reconstruction era was initially a time of progress for African Americans, that period ended in 1876.
 By the late 1890s, Southern states enacted Jim Crow laws to enforce racial segregation and disenfranchisement.
-Segregation, which began with slavery, continued with Jim Crow laws, with signs used to show Blacks where they could legally walk, talk, drink, rest, or eat.
+Segregation was now imposed with Jim Crow laws, using signs used to show Blacks where they could legally walk, talk, drink, rest, or eat.
 For those places that were racially mixed, non-Whites had to wait until all White customers were dealt with.
 Most African Americans obeyed the Jim Crow laws, to avoid racially motivated violence.
 To maintain self-esteem and dignity, African Americans such as Anthony Overton and Mary McLeod Bethune continued to build their own schools, churches, banks, social clubs, and other businesses.

 In the last decade of the 19th century, racially discriminatory laws and racial violence aimed at African Americans began to mushroom in the United States, a period often referred to as the "nadir of American race relations".
 These discriminatory acts included racial segregation—upheld by the United States Supreme Court decision in Plessy v.
 Ferguson in 1896—which was legally mandated by southern states and nationwide at the local level of government, voter suppression or disenfranchisement in the southern states, denial of economic opportunity or resources nationwide, and private acts of violence and mass racial violence aimed at African Americans unhindered or encouraged by government authorities.